mzebley/autoA11y/docs/ARCHITECTURE.md

 ## Pattern Isolation

 Each pattern registers against its own selector.
-Today that includes toggle and tooltip, and upcoming patterns (dialog, etc.) will follow the same convention.
+Today that includes toggle, tooltip, and dialog; upcoming patterns (accordion, menu, etc.) will follow the same convention.
 All patterns share the same attribute naming grammar (trigger/target/class/action) but register separately via the registry.

 This ensures no collisions and predictable initialization order.